-As part of its engagement, FW Cook was requested by the Compensation Commit tee to review and update, as necessary, the comparator group of companies used for fiscal 2018 compensation discussions and to perform analyses of competitive performance and compensation levels for that group.
-At the request of the Compensation Committee, FW Cook also conducted interviews with certain members of the Compensation Committee and senior management to learn more about the Company's business operations and strategy, key performance metrics and strategic goals, as well as the labor markets in whi ch the Company competes.
-Following an active dialogue with FW Cook and our President and Chief Executive Officer, the Compensation Committee and/or the Board of Directors approve d the recommendations discussed in the Compensation Discussion and Analysis se ction of this proxy statement.
+As part of its engagement, FW Cook was requested by the Compensation Committee to review and update, as necessary, the comparator group of companies used for fiscal 2018 compensation discussions and to perform analyses of competitive performance and compensation levels for that group.
+At the request of the Compensation Committee, FW Cook also conducted interviews with certain members of the Compensation Committee and senior management to learn more about the Company's business operations and strategy, key performance metrics and strategic goals, as well as the labor markets in which the Company competes.
+Following an active dialogue with FW Cook and our President and Chief Executive Officer, the Compensation Committee and/or the Board of Directors approved the recommendations discussed in the Compensation Discussion and Analysis section of this proxy statement.

 Under its charter, the Compensation Committee may form, and delegate authority to, subcommittees, as appropriate.
 In addition, in 1998, the Board of Directors formed a Non-Officer Stock Option Committee to which it delegated authority to grant, without any further action required by the Compensation Committee, stock options to employees who are not executive officers of the Company.
 In July 2018, the Board of Directors delegated the authority to grant options under the 2010 Equity Incentive Plan, as amended, to Mr. Davis and Mr. Kim, acting together.
 The purpose of this delegation of authority is to enhance the flexibility of option administration within the Company and to facilitate the timely grant of options to non-management employees, particularly new employees, within specified limits approved by the Board of Directors.
 The authority of the Non-Officer Stock Option Committee is specified at least once every quarter, but, generally, it may not grant equity awards covering in excess of 100,000 shares to any one employee.
 Typically, as part of its oversight function, the Compensation Committee will review on a quarterly basis the list of grants made by the committee.
-During 2019, the subcommittee exercised its authority to grant equity awards covering an aggregate of 3,512,244 shares to non-officer employees, including an aggregate of 1,847,344 in annual grants delegated by the Compensation Committee.
+During 2019, the subcommittee exercised its authority to grant equity awards covering an aggregate of 3,302,244 shares to non-officer employees, including an aggregate of 1,847,344 in annual grants delegated by the Compensation Committee.

 The Compensation Committee meets to discuss and make recommendations to the Board of Directors regarding annual compensation adjustments, annual bonuses, annual equity awards, and new performance objectives.
 The Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the effectiveness of the Company's compensation strategy, potential modifications to that strategy and new trends, plans or approaches to compensation, at various meetings throughout the year.
 Generally, the Compensation Committee's process comprises two related elements: the determination of compensation levels and the establishment of performance objectives for the current year.
 For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to it by the Chief Executive Officer.
 In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee, which recommends to the Board of Directors any adjustments to his compensation as well as awards to be granted.
-For all executives, as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, executive stock ownership information, company stock performance data, analyses of historical executive compensation levels and current company-wide compensation levels, compensation surveys, and recommendations of compensations of compensations of executives, compensation surveys, and recommendations of compensation company-wide compensation levels, compensation surveys, and recommendations of compensation company-wide compensation levels, compensation surveys, and recommendations of compensation company-wide compensation levels, compensation surveys, and recommendations of compensation company-wide compensation levels, compensation surveys, and recommendat
+For all executives, as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials such as financial reports and projections, operational data, executive stock ownership information, company stock performance data, analyses of historical executive compensation levels and current company-wide compensation levels, compensation surveys, and recommendations of compensation consultants, if applicable.